Introduction

 .

-This brings up the basic "translation page" with the Reference Engish on the Left side and space for the translated equivalent on the right side
+This brings up the basic "translation page" with the Reference English on the Left side and space for the translated equivalent on the right side

-Using a translation facilty such as Deepl or Google in a new window or tab, paste the English language text on the left side and set French as the target language.
+Using a translation faciilty such as Deepl or Google in a separate window or tab, paste the English language text on the left side and set French as the target language.

 When all parts have been translated and copied back into the form then click on the